Galileo

 Smart devices such as smartphones, wearable health gadgets, smart watches, and in-car navigation systems are seemingly everywhere.
 These devices are constantly communicating with each other... and with satellites.

-Galileo Services
+Galileo services

 Open Service (OS)